-Of all the simple science projects we’ve made, we absolutely love this one using salt to cover feathers with crystals to make salt crystal feathers.
+Of all the simple science experiments for kids we’ve made, we absolutely love this one using salt to cover feathers with crystals to make salt crystal feathers.
 So pretty for any time of year!

 We’ve kind of gone a bit nuts here recently with salt crystals.
 We started with salt crystal witch tools for Halloween, then we made salt crystal leaves.
 But when we saw these colorful feathers, we absolutely knew we had to cover them in salt crystals.